rotundasoftware/cartero/README.md

 <p align="center">
   <img src="http://www.rotundasoftware.com/images/cartero.png"/>
 </p>
-Cartero is an intelligent asset manager for web applications, especially suited for organizing, processing, and serving the many JavaScript, stylesheet, and template assets needed in "thick client" web applications built with JavaScript MVC frameworks.
+Cartero is an intelligent client side asset manager, especially suited for organizing, processing, and serving the many JavaScript, stylesheet, and template assets needed in "thick client" web applications built with JavaScript MVC frameworks.

 As of the time of this writing Cartero is available only for Node.js / Express, but it is designed to be easy to port to any environment.